 Are Publishers Clearing House Sweepstakes Scams?

 Everyone's heard of the million-dollar sweepstakes SuperPrize Giveaways from PCH, but should you enter them?
 Are they worth the effort?
 Are PCH Sweepstakes real or scams?
 Find out everything you need to know to decide whether to spend your time on giveaways from Publishers Clearing House.

 Has Anyone Ever Really Won?

 Some people worry that because they don't know anyone who's ever won, the prizes are never awarded and that PCH sweepstakes are frauds.
 Others can't imagine how a company could legitimately give away such big prizes on a regular basis and still stay in business.
-But neither of these issues means that PCH is a scam.
+But neither of these issues indicates that PCH is a scam.

 "I was a little suspicious because I'd received the letter from Publishers Clearing House, but I was trying not to get too excited," Bostelman told us.
 "So they arrived at my business and surprised me with the big check, the champagne, the flowers, and the balloons.
 I fell down on the ground and screamed like a fool."